James Morphew “II”

 * Guilford County, North Carolina – A Map Supplement Book, By Fred Hughes, 1988, page 34

 In summary, I doubt Sergeant James Merphew/Murphew is our Morphew.
-The question remains where there was one or two different Sergeant James Murphy/Murphews from Virginia in the American Revolution.
+The question remains _ Were there one or two different Sergeant James Murphy/Murphews from Virginia in the American Revolution.
 Honestly, the harder I try to prove or disprove him as ours, the more puzzled I become.
 Being an American Revolutionary War Soldier is such an honored position, that I think we need to be sure who he was.
-Sergeant Merphew cannot be Private James Jeffrey Murphy/Murphew (~1751 - >1811) of Fauquier and Shenanhoah Counties, Virginia, and then finally Orange County, Indiana.
+Sergeant Merphew cannot be “Private” James Jeffrey Murphy/Murphew (~1751 - >1811) of Fauquier and Shenanhoah Counties, Virginia, and then finally Orange County, Indiana.
 This person has a single Fauquier County, Virginia entry spelling his name Murphew (see my chapter on "Morphews-others" near the end).
 It is rare to have middle name during this century and might mean there is another James Murphew nearby.
 He does have pension papers which I now have and they state he was a Private (no mention of being a Sergeant).
 A future y-dna result from one of his descendants could prove interesting.

 Sergeant J. Merphew is not Private James Murphy of Bedford County, who shows up on several American Revolutionary military records, one of which was next to a Luke Murphy.
 One such record did state he was a Sergeant, but this had to be wrong since nearly every other soldier was listed under the heading of Sergeant, when they all should have been Privates.